sandrzejewskipl/spotify-scheduler/README.md

 - English (en)
 - Polish (pl)

 <b>DEVICE NAME</b> - name (or part of it) of the device in Spotify API that will play music.
-It defaults to "DESKTOP", because default windows computer system name starts with "DESKTOP-" and Spotify sets device name of Windows app to computer name.
+It defaults to "DESKTOP", because default windows computer name starts with "DESKTOP-" and Spotify sets device name of Windows app to it.

 <b>Killswitch</b> - feature that kills the Spotify process(es) when an error with API occurs.
 It prevents playback when it shouldn't be played but API call somehow didn't worked.